 - Design, analyze and understand the relationship between digital components forming the building blocks of modern digital devices.

 - Design and implement efficient solutions utilizing appropriate algorithms and data structures.

 - Design, implement, test, and debug programs that employ fundamental programming constructs.

 - Utilize the three basic principles of object-oriented design: encapsulation, inheritance, and polymorphism.

 - Work as a team member in a problem-solving situation.

-The Computer Science program provides the first two years of a four-year Computer Science degree.
+The Computer Science degree program provides the first two years of a four-year Computer Science degree.
 Our program is designed using the SUNY Pathway for Computer Science, allowing students to easily transfer to any SUNY Computer Science program as a Junior.
-Our program also facilitates transfer to computer related degree programs at private institutions.
+Our program also facilitates transfer to computer-related degree programs at private institutions.
 Computer Science programs are experiencing increased enrollments across the country, producing large class sizes.
 But NCCC continues to provide small class sizes and personal attention to help our students succeed.

 The assessment of student learning outcomes is not only a key indicator of program effectiveness, it is also one of the standards of excellence identified by the Middle States Commission (Standard 5) and is required through the SUNY assessment initiative.